Mostafashadow1/react-loadly/README.md

 **React Loadly** is a modern, high-performance library of **React loaders, spinners, and loading indicators**.
 It’s built with **TypeScript**, optimized for **Next.js / SSR**, and designed with **accessibility** and **developer experience** in mind.

 Perfect for building **React apps, dashboards, forms, and data-driven UIs** where you need smooth, customizable loading states.
+Includes **AutoSkeletonLoader** for automatically generating skeleton loaders based on your component structure.

 🏠 **Home Page**: [https://Mostafashadow1.github.io/react-loadly-showCases/](https://Mostafashadow1.github.io/react-loadly-showCases/)